 You can view their information page here.

-Each Polycuramine Garage Floor Coat kit consists of one burst pouch of colored Polycuramine to cover up to 250 ft², decorative color chip for a light coverage, the required foam roller, concrete etch solution, and of course instructions.
-There are three colors to choose from as well – Tan, Mocha, and Grey.
+Each Polycuramine Garage Floor Coating kit consists of one burst pouch of colored Polycuramine to cover up to 250 ft², decorative color chips for a light coverage, the required foam roller, concrete etch solution, and of course instructions.
+There are five colors to choose from as well – Black, Dark Grey, Grey, Tan, and Mocha.

 Installation of the new Polycuramine Garage Coat kit